ZubairMartin/BalekaFilesV2/README.md

 5. Do hop test - compare TW and GRF curve of Simscape and Pyomo
 6. Reduce Kp = 55 and Kd = 5
 7. Increase nodes to check difference - check 0.01<hm<0.02 where hm = TT/N
+8. Raibert control v NLF
+9. Can slip if Gx>uGy

 1. Fix friction model - friction cone
 2. Fix and understand h_sum: h[1] when tau[1] = 0 --> focus on the